A large deformation theory for coupled swelling and growth with application to growing tumors and bacterial biofilms: Summary and conclusions

 The ability of the theory to account for large deformations in both swelling and growth, in contrast to several studies in the literature, opens up a new avenue for investigation of the spontaneous emergence of nonlinear morphological growth phenomena such as growth induced wrinkling, buckling, fracture, and cavitation, which have been conventionally studied via inverse methods using kinematic assumptions.
-However, the theory is not without limitations, for example, directional growth mechanisms are not accounted for and need to be introduced to obtain anisotropic homeostatic stress-states.
-Further, the conversion energy $\Delta \mu_0$, though physically motivated must be determined experimentally; its estimation from homogenization of experimental data for cellular processes is non-trivial.
-Additionally, for more complicated growing systems with several inter-diffusing growth factors, the theory needs to be generalized for more than one diffusing species considered here.
+However, the theory is not without limitations, for example, directional growth mechanisms are not accounted for and need to be introduced to obtain anisotropic homeostatic stress-states. {Also, the model cannot account for specific cellular biological processes involved in growth which are homogenized as an effective species conversion.} The conversion energy $\Delta \mu_0$, though physically motivated must be determined experimentally; its estimation from homogenization of experimental data for cellular processes is non-trivial, future work could potentially embed biological models in service of such estimation.
+To describe the growth process in greater detail like in several mixture growth theories, such as by accounting for micro-environment, multiplicity of cell species, and inter diffusion of multiple components including nutrients, growth factors, and drugs, the theory needs to be generalized to account for multiple reaction-diffusion equations.
 Finally, the primary physics predicted by the theory has been established in this manuscript by solving boundary value problems with simple geometry.
 Future work should consider more complex geometries to study morphogenesis under mechanical constraints and breakage of symmetry.